angacom expo

 What challenges can arise when implementing automation in DevOps?

-Common challenges when implementing automation in DevOps include resistance to cultural change, initial learning curves for new tools and processes, integration issues with legacy systems, balancing security with automation, maintaining and updating automation scripts and pipelines, and ensuring appropriate test coverage in automated testing.
-Successful implementation of DevOps engineering and automation requires addressing both technical and organizational challenges through proper planning, training, and incremental adoption.
+Common challenges of automating DevOps include cultural resistance to change, the initial learning curve with new tools and processes with automation, integration with existing legacy systems, balancing security with automation, maintaining updated automation scripts, maintaining updated pipelines of automation, and providing and maintaining appropriate levels of test automation coverage in automated tests.
+Overall, implementing DevOps engineering and automation is successful only after addressing both organizational and technical challenges supported by planning, training, and incremental use of automation techniques and solutions.

 REQUEST A SERVICE